mathjax/MathJax/mathjax/docs/rst/callbacks.rst

 Creating a Callback Explicitly
 ==============================

-When you call a method that accpets a callback, you usually pass it a callback specification (like in the examples above), which *describes* a callback (the method will create the actual `Callback` object, and return that to you as its return value).
+When you call a method that accepts a callback, you usually pass it a callback specification (like in the examples above), which *describes* a callback (the method will create the actual `Callback` object, and return that to you as its return value).
 You don't usually create